 Medicare Part B helps pay for doctor visits, services like lab tests, physical therapy, and rehabilitation services, plus medical equipment.
 You must pay a monthly premium for Medicare Part B coverage.

 Medicare Parts A and B have many coverage ‘gaps’.
-They also involve out-of-pocket costs such as deductibles.
+They also involve out-of-pocket costs such as deductibles and co-payments.
 To avoid these extra costs, you can purchase additional coverage to supplement the program’s basic insurance.

 Medicare Part C

 Also called Medicare Advantage or Medicare Health Plans, these are private insurance options that you can select once you’ve enrolled in Medicare Parts A & B. Offered by Medicare-approved private insurers, Medicare Part C is structured like an HMO or PPO.
 It covers services offered under Parts A and B, plus items such as dental care and vision.

 Medicare Part D (also known as Medicare Prescription Drug Coverage) is also offered by Medicare-approved private insurance companies.
 It helps cover prescription drug costs.
 You’ll need to pay a monthly premium, copays, and an annual deductible.

 These complement Medicare Parts A, B and D. They come in a variety of plans, again offered by private health insurance firms.
 These plans can be more expensive, but they strive to cover your out-of-pocket health expenses.

 You can only purchase either Medigap or Plan C coverage, not both, since this would duplicate coverage.

 Some, but not all plans, allow you to obtain coverage out-of-state.
 This could be an important consideration if you travel, have more than one home, or simply need freedom and flexibility in the medical care you receive.